Images of the accretion disk in Hybrid metric-Palatini gravity: Thin accretion disk

 An accretion disk is a structure that forms around a massive object, consisting of diffuse matter orbiting the central body.
 In this work, we focus on thin accretion disks, a model initially developed by Shakura and Sunyaev \cite{Shakura1973} and later extended by Novikov, Thorne, and Page \cite{Novikov1973, Page1974}.
 A distinguishing feature of such disks is their small vertical thickness \( h \) compared to their radial size (\( h \ll r \)).
 In these disks, particles follow Keplerian orbits, and the disk is located in the equatorial plane of the compact object.
 The thin accretion disk model assumes a steady-state configuration, where the mass accretion rate \( \dot{M}_0 \) remains constant over time, and the accreting matter is in thermodynamic equilibrium.
+This approximation is treated here as a first step toward constructing more realistic accretion-disk models.
+It allows us to isolate and identify the fundamental geometric differences between HMPG and GR before introducing the additional physical complexities of realistic accretion disks.

 Further we consider the geometry of space-time around a compact object in the case of spherically symmetric BH in HMPG.
 We divide our narrative into two parts: an overview of the motion of massive and massless particles.
 In this section, we use geometric units in which $G=c=1$.